Little Rock campaign: Overview

-Campaign
+The campaign

 Early maneuvers

 Steele's men left Helena on August 10 and 11.
 Historian Albert Castel suggests that the primary purpose of the expedition was political, with the goal of installing a competing pro-Union government at Little Rock.
 On August 12, Davidson sent out a joint army-Union Navy expedition to gather information about Price's army, destroy a Confederate telegraph station, and capture two Confederate ships.
 This affair saw the first fighting of the campaign the next day: the gunboat USS Cricket was able to capture the two Confederate steamers.
 Although Confederate cavalry attacked the expedition, it was able to return safely with casualties of two men killed and six wounded.
 The Confederates reported having seven or eight men wounded.
 As Davidson's men advanced, they fought a minor skirmish with Confederate cavalry on August 16.
 Davidson sent out the 13th Illinois Cavalry Regiment that same day, which routed Confederate cavalry commanded by Robert C. Newton 8 miles from Clarendon on August 17.

 Steele's men suffered during their march to Clarendon from heat, heavy dust, and contaminated water.
 They began to reach Clarendon on August 15, but conditions there were not much better.
 Within two days, over a thousand of Steele's men were sick.
 On August 22, Steele sent Davidson towards Little Rock with his cavalry, while Steele and the infantry moved beginning on the next day to set up an operations hub at DeValls Bluff, which was hoped to be a healthier area.
-Meanwhile, Price removed Fagan from command and replaced him with Brigadier General Daniel M. Frost.
+Meanwhile, Price removed Fagan from command and replaced him with Brigadier-General Daniel M. Frost.
 He also grouped Walker's and Marmaduke's cavalry together, under the command of the former.
 This exacerbated tensions between Walker and Marmaduke, which had formed during the fighting at Helena.